-Local landlord Dan Yukelson recently circulated an email to city power brokers to claim that rent stabilization harms mom-and-pop multifamily property owners in Beverly Hills.
-The email links to multifamily properties for sale.
-He says, “These are ‘long time’ housing providers being forced out of business by over regulation and bad housing policies in Beverly Hills.”
-We had a look at the listings.
-But rather than support specious claims about harm to landlords, these listed properties make the opposite point: multifamily is still a money-minting business and landlords have nothing to fear.
+Local landlord Dan Yukelson recently circulated an email to city power brokers that claimed rent stabilization is harming mom-and-pop multifamily property owners in Beverly Hills.
+“These are ‘long time’ housing providers being forced out of business by over regulation and bad housing policies in Beverly Hills,” it says, and linked to several multifamily properties for sale.
+So we had a look.
+The listings don’t support specious claims but instead make the opposite argument: multifamily is still a money-minting business!

 Yukelson is Executive Director of the Apartment Association of Greater Los Angeles and is not stranger to City Council.
-He frequently harangues councilmembers via mass emails which darkly proclaim that rent stabilization will be the end of multifamily apartment ownership in Beverly Hills.
-When was the last time an owner went bankrupt?
+He frequently harangues councilmembers via mass emails that darkly proclaim the end of multifamily apartment ownership in Beverly Hills.
+This email is no different.

 Exhibit A: 169 North Clark Drive

 The listing boasts of an “absolutely beautiful 1930 Spanish style fourplex” that has not changed hands in fifty years.
 It has been “owned and lovingly maintained by the same family” and now the property is gracefully aging into its ninth decade.
 It is representative of the many small multifamily rental properties that bring character — not to mention quality housing at a (relatively) affordable price — to our neighborhoods.
 Properties like 169 North Clark are an important part of our rental housing stock because the provide good housing at a relatively affordable rent.